Brittany Anjou

-Brittany Anjou (born May 17, 1984) is a New York City-based musician, composer, pianist, vibraphonist and producer from Seattle, Washington.
-She performs with her own jazz groups, directs ensembles, works as a sideman and leads several projects as a composer, multi-instrumentalist, vocalist and songwriter.
+Brittany Anjou is a New York City-based musician, composer, pianist, vibraphonist, and producer.
+Anjou leads music ensembles, works as a music director and side musician, and produces several projects as a composer, multi-instrumentalist, vocalist, and songwriter.

+As a mixed-methods researcher, she has presented her music psychology research on NYC musicians' mental health and wellbeing at academic and global conferences.

 Biography

 Anjou studied jazz while growing up in Seattle.
-She performed with Clark Terry and Wynton Marsalis before attending New York University, where she studied jazz with Stefon Harris, Don Friedman, Gil Goldstein, George Garzone, Sherrie Maricle, Jason Moran, Ralph Alessi, Vijay Iyer, and Rudresh Manhanthappa.
+She performed with Clark Terry and Wynton Marsalis before attending New York University, where she studied music with Stefon Harris, Don Friedman, Gil Goldstein, George Garzone, Sherrie Maricle, Jason Moran, Ralph Alessi, Vijay Iyer, and Rudresh Manhanthappa.

-Anjou studied music in Prague, with Emil Viclicky and Milan Slavický, and studied traditional Gyil in Ghana, with xylophonists Bernard Woma, Jerome Balsab, and Alfred Kpebsaane.
+Anjou also studied music in Prague with Emil Viclicky and Milan Slavický, and studied traditional Gyil in Ghana, with xylophonists Bernard Woma, Jerome Balsab, and Alfred Kpebesaane.

-In 2021, Anjou graduated from the University of Sheffield with a masters degree in Music Psychology, Education and Wellbeing.
+In 2021, Anjou graduated from the University of Sheffield with a master's degree in Music Psychology, Education and Wellbeing with merit.
+Her dissertation surveyed NYC jazz musicians' wellbeing and mental health in the pandemic.
+Her data and advocacy involvement with Music Workers Alliance helped New York legislators pass a $200M grant for independent artist workers in 2022.

 Music

-Anjou self-released nine albums of original music ranging from modern big band jazz, experimental improvisation, electronic experimental vibraphone, hardcore, punk, death metal, spoken word and jazz piano trio.
+Anjou has self-released many albums of original music ranging from piano trio, modern big band jazz, experimental improvisation, vibraphone, Ghanaian xylophone, hardcore, and feminist punk.

-Enamiĝo Reciprokataj (2019)
+Enamiĝo Reciprokataj / Reciprocal Love (2019)

 In February 2019, Anjou released her debut piano album Enamiĝo Reciprokataj, on Origin Records, a phrase in the Esperanto language meaning "falling in love reciprocated" or "mutual breakdown."
 The album features Greg Chudzik, Nick Anderson, Ben Perowsky, and Ari Folman-Cohen.
 The album received positive reviews from Downbeat Magazine, Amazon, All About Jazz, NYC Jazz Record, and France Musique.
 She has been called a "virtuosa" and "highly sophisticated".

+Nong Voru / Fake Love (2021)

+Anjou produced, co-performed, and released an album with Ghanaian xylophonist Alfred Kpebesaane entitled "Nong Voru", translated as "fake love" from Dagara.
+Released on Chant Records, it features songs of the gyil, a traditional 14-bar non-western tuned xylophone honoring the dead.
+The album explores the juxtaposition of the non-traditional Ghanaian tuning of the gyil and Western tuning of the Rhodes, microtonal Casio 1000P synthesizer, drums, microtonal electric bass, and Gleetchlab computer processing effects by electronic musician Michael Clemow.

+The album was born out of her studies with Alfred while living in Ghana in 2006, their 2018 residency in NYC at Barbes known as "Ghanaian Gyil Gala", and performances at The Stone, Rockwood Music Hall, and The Owl Music Parlor.

+Bi TYRANT / Bisexual Tyrant (2014 - present)

+Anjou fronts a hardcore punk band on vocals with drummer Laura Cromwell and guitarist Rich Bennett (drag name Valerie Vetere) called Bi TYRANT.
+The band promotes bi+, pan, genderqueer visibility, and abortion being legal.
+They self-released their debut album "Bisexual Tyrant" at LPR in 2016, and are currently working on a second album with Martin Bisi.